olegtarasov/Retia/Readme.md

 Of course you want some examples!
 The great place to start is a [character-level language model](https://github.com/total-world-domination/Retia/wiki/Language-model-example).
 If fact, this is the only example so far, but there will be plenty more! :)

+## Interface compatibility policy

+Since Retia is in an early stage of development, please expect breaking changes in public interfaces.
+We feel that right now it's better to focus on development speed rather than strict backward compatibility.

+Of cource when the library reaches its first stable version, we will develop and uphold rather strict compatibility policy.